RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 You will now discover a new type of field: `Geo`.

-The `theater` hashes contains a field `location` with the longitude and latitude, that will be used in the index as followed:
+The `theater` hashes contains a field `location` with the longitude and latitude, that will be used in the index as follows:

 ```
 > FT.CREATE idx:theater ON hash PREFIX 1 "theater:" SCHEMA name TEXT SORTABLE location GEO